con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 [^53-1]: This term (vidyācaraṇasampanna; Tib. rig pa dang zhabs su/rkang par ldan pa) is a stock epithet for the Buddha and refers to knowledge and good conduct, or, more technically, the Eightfold Path of the Nobles (namely, knowledge refers to right view, and its "feet" or supporting factors are the remaining seven branches.

 * VM and the ancient translation appear to read 'jig rten rig pa'i mchog (i.e. 1 word), and this is reflected in our translation.
 In any case, VV also views these names as closely connected.
-* Alternative for c: Without ego, free from possessiveness.
+* 53c: Is the English an allusion to the George Harrison song?
+Let the reader decide.
+Alternative translation: Without ego, free from possessiveness.

 > saṃsārapārakoṭisthaḥ kṛtakṛtyaḥ sthale sthitaḥ |